gersonmoraes/dryunit/README.md

 ## The future of Dryunit

 One of the big advantages of the project is that is *framework independent*.
 It changes the AST to write the code a developer would, filling in the framework conventions for bootstrapping.
 It relies on the user building system to provide the apropriate dependencies, so the project itself is *light*.
 It's fairly easy to add new test frameworks that support similar workflows.
-The only dependency is the `unix` library, shipped with OCaml, to run the OCaml parser.

 This feels like an ambitious project, but is actually *low maintanance*.
 Thanks to the amazing work developed in the [OCaml-Migrate-Parsetree](https://github.com/ocaml-ppx/ocaml-migrate-parsetree) project, this ppx already works on all major OCaml versions, since 4.02.3.